toferu/birdle-front/README.md

 A single-page web application inspired by Wordle.
 You have eight tries to guess an eight letter word for a type of bird e.g. 'flamingo'.

+I built the bulk of this in 3 days as my first TypeScript project.
 The first iteration used html forms for input as at the time I did not know about React's event handlers.
 I learned how to re-format the input to match the original Wordle more closely from this video series by The Net Ninja.
 I also borrowed the css animations from there as well:

 https://www.youtube.com/playlist?list=PL4cUxeGkcC9gXdVXVJBmHpSI7zCEcjLUX